Purpose and Integrity for Sustainable Success in Turbulent Times

 因 (yīn) means avail oneself of, to make the best of, to rely upon.

 為 (wéi) means act, to do; change; make; try; practice.
+See also Action without Pressure and Control.

-Action — Action without Coercion
+Action — Action without Pressure and Control

 The favourite example for this is the growth of plants.
 One must neither pull on plants to hasten their growth (an image of direct action), nor must one fail to hoe the earth around them so as to encourage their growth (by creating favourable conditions for it).
 You cannot force a plant to grow by means of coercion, but neither should you neglect it.
 What you should do is liberate it from whatever might impede its development.
 You must allow it to grow.
 Such tactics are equally effective at the level of politics.
-Skilled leaders eliminate constraints and exclusions, makes it possible for all that exists to develop as suits it … they act in such a way that things can happen of their own accord.
+Skilled leaders eliminate constraints and exclusions, make it possible for all that exists to develop as suits it … they act in such a way that things can happen of their own accord.
 Even if the doing becomes minimal, so discreet as to be hardly discernible, allowing things to happen constitutes active involvement (Jullien).

 The ability to adapt to and influence situations more rapidly than Competition including timely break out of successful — but non-sustainable — patterns.